Chapter 6: Correction

 “Yes, right now, you’re my most faithful subject.”

-“Sire, I have been to Mestelina recently.
+“Sire, I have been to Mestelina.
 The Mestels are no threat.
 They love J’shua and are peaceful.
 So, why are we building an army?”

 The king put his hand on Jonathan’s shoulder.
 “The Earl of Lorness has his own intentions for the army, but I will use it for good.
 He doesn’t understand that a godly man acting out of love is more powerful than anything.
-If I put those upright men into my army, they’ll overcome anything to do right.”
+If I put those upright men into my army, they’ll exert J’shua’s influence, overcome, and do right.”

 Jonathan bowed.
 “Thank you, Sire, for reassuring me.
 I had no right to doubt you.”